 ~/.bash_profilethe following.
 Note the

 \(are vital for Cygwin shell to interpret the command correctly.

 alias nmap="/cygdrive/c/Program\ Files\ \(x86\)/Nmap/nmap.exe"

 Open a new Cygwin window to start using

 Starting Nmap ( https://nmap.org ) Nmap scan report for 18.104.22.168 Host is up (0.0092s latency).
 Not shown: 998 filtered ports PORT STATE SERVICE 53/tcp open domain 443/tcp open https Nmap done: 1 IP address (1 host up) scanned in 7.41 seconds

 - errors about interface → try running Cygwin as Administrator (right click on Cygwin icon).

-- to find servers with a particular port open on a subnet, try this Python code that scans for servers without nmap.
+- to find servers with a particular port open on a subnet, try my Python findssh program that scans for servers without nmap.

 - If you don’t install Npcap when asked in the

 nmapdoes not work.
-Nmap claimed no host existed at a known working IP address.
+Nmap claims no host existed at a known working IP address.